estein1988/outdoor.sy_eds_refactor/README.md

 ## How to Open
 1. Clone the code from GitHub on to your Local Machine
-2. With React pre-installed, open the App and run NPM Start
+2. With React pre-installed, open the App in your text editor
+3. Run `npm start`

 ## Contact
 You can find me on [LinkedIn](https://www.linkedin.com/in/jagrenier/)